Finite solvable groups with a rational skew-field of noncommutative real rational invariants: Real noncommutative rational invariants

 In this section we show that the noncommutative real rational functions invariant under the linear action of an abelian group are rational over $\R$.
 Then we extend the result to actions given by complete representations.
 At the end we show that the skew-field of rational invariants of a finite solvable group is finitely generated.

 We derive a technique that will allow us to pass from the invariants over $\C$ to invariants over $\R$ using the action of the Galois group $\mathrm{Gal}(\C/\R)\cong \Z_2$.
 For this we consider group actions on noncommutative rational functions that are nontrivial on the base field and trivial on the variables.
-First we determine the Malcev-Neumann series invariant under such actions and show that a field extension is a Fatou extension with respect to Malcev-Neumann series.
+We use Malcev-Neumann series to study functions invariant under such actions.